2021-2024, Active

 Abstract

-Roughly 33,000 individuals are subjected to nonfatal firearm-involved intimate partner violence (IPV) annually in the U.S. One strategy to reduce firearm use in IPV is to prohibit individuals who are under domestic violence restraining orders (DVRO) from accessing firearms.
+Roughly 33,000 individuals are subjected to nonfatal firearm-involved intimate partner violence (IPV) annually in the U.S. One strategy to reduce firearm use in IPV is to prohibit individuals who are under domestic violence restraining orders (DVROs) from accessing firearms.
 While there is solid evidence of an ecological-level correlation between state laws allowing firearm restrictions on DVROs and decreased intimate partner homicide rates, no one has examined whether there is an individual-level relationship between DVRO firearm restrictions and future nonfatal IPV.
-Using two states, one with a discretionary DVRO firearm restriction law and no relinquishment law (Michigan) and one with an automatic DVRO firearm restriction law that includes a relinquishment law (Wisconsin), we will investigate this relationship.
-From each state, we will recruit 100 DVRO petitioners whose abusers have used or have access to firearms (for a total of 200 petitioners), surveying them at the time they petition and six months later.
+Using three states (Michigan, Wisconsin, and Minnesota) with DVRO firearm restriction laws that differ in regards to whether they are mandatory or discretionary and whether firearm relinquishment is required for those newly prohibited, we will investigate this relationship.
+From each state, we will recruit 100 DVRO petitioners whose abusers have used or have access to firearms (for a total of 300 petitioners), surveying them at the time they petition and six months later.
 The surveys address IPV history, experiences with firearm-related DVRO processes, implementation of firearm restrictions, and subsequent victimization.
 We expect to have multiple groups of petitioners who vary on the following factors: whether they are granted a DVRO, whether the DVRO includes firearm restrictions, and whether restrictions are followed by relinquishment.

 The data we obtain from the DVRO petitioner surveys will allow us to fulfill the following aims: